FV Scandies Rose: Journey

-At 20:35 the 30 of December, the Scandies Rose departed from the fueling dock, with the captain at the helm.
+At 20:35 on 30 December, Scandies Rose departed from the fueling dock, with the captain at the helm.
 She traveled northeast through the harbor channel, under the Near Island Bridge.
 About an hour later she turned to the northwest, navigating through a strait between Spruce Island and Kodiak.
-At this point she averaged about 9-10 knots SOG.
-Whenever the vessel wasn't fishing, the captain and crew utilized a fixed time schedule, letting the captain steer the vessel for six hours before letting each crew member steer the boat for an hour each.
+At this point she averaged about 9–10 knots SOG.
+Whenever the vessel wasn't fishing, the captain and crew used a fixed time schedule, letting the captain steer the vessel for six hours before letting each crew member steer the boat for an hour each.
 Every twelfth hour, the schedule restarted.
-At 02:00 the 31st of December, she left the Kupreanof strait, continuing into the Shelikof strait.
+At 02:00 on 31 December, she left the Kupreanof strait, continuing into the Shelikof Strait.
 She turned left and established a southwestern course along the coast of Kodiak Island.
 The determined route continued along the Aleut peninsula, before passing along the village False Pass, and into the Bering Sea.

 Between 02:00 and 08:00, the crew followed the time schedule as usual.
 Both of the survivors explained that despite initially being tired from working hard with preparing the boat the days before, once the vessel was out at sea they were able to sleep and felt rested.
 Every time that a crew member had finished and transferred their allotted shift, they each went down to the engine room to ensure that the motor and auxiliary equipment were in good working order.
 According to one of the survivors, the weather had gotten worse the night before, with strong winds and waves washing over the starboard bow of the vessel.
 He noted that ice was "building" on the pots in the front of the vessel.
 The other survivor noted that the ice was over 1 inch (2.5 cm) inside the pots, with over 2 inches (5 cm) of ice on the railings.
 Since Scandies Rose didn't experience any list at this time, ice removal was not deemed necessary for the time being.